dbt-labs/docs.getdbt.com/website/docs/faqs/seeds/seed-datatypes.md

 ---
 title: How do I set a datatype for a column in my seed?
-Description: "Use column_types to set a datatype"
+description: "Use column_types to set a datatype"
 sidebar_label: 'Set a datatype for a column in seed'
 id: seed-datatypes